 On another completely unrelated but AWESOME note, my granddaughter has just turned 1 and couldn’t be any cuter!!
 And we are expecting a grandson in February!!
 So exciting!!

 So when we started thinking about this full-time RV adventure, naturally our first thought was, “How will we continue to make money while travelling?”
 I see this question asked almost every day on the RV-related Facebook pages that I belong to.
 And while we still own and run our same business as before, we restructured it to make it more portable and simple.
-Now the business practically runs itself – we are basically dropshipping, so it’s super easy to run!
+Now the business practically runs itself – we are basically drop shipping, so it’s super easy to run!
+Read more about drop shipping as an income source here.

 Blogging As A Career

 Blogging is so diverse.
 You can blog about ANYTHING in the world!
 Anything that interests you, or a talent that you are good at.
 Don’t get me wrong – blogging is no easy job!
 It’s not easy to continually come up with subjects and write blog posts.
 And there’s sooooooooo much to learn about how to make money with your blog!
 Not to mention, every time I learn a new program that I think will work well with my blog, somebody comes out with a new one that’s supposed to be even better!
-However, once you get the hang of it, there are many different ways you can monetize a blog, such as:
+However, once you get the hang of it, there are many different ways you can monetize a blog.
+Here are a few great ideas:

 * Pay-per click ads – such as Google Adsense.
 Yes, I have Adsense installed on my blog, and so far I’ve made about enough money with it to take my family out for dinner (at a burger joint).
 It’s not a lot of money, but every little bit adds up (multiple income streams!)